 2. Prepare Flower/Garden Beds

 Your flower/garden beds are likely overrun with decaying leaves, twigs, and anything else that managed to survive throughout the cold winter.
 Unchecked, these leftovers can smother future growth and even lead to disease.
 If you want your flowers and/or vegetables to grow and bloom this summer, it’s best to dedicate your spring to getting them prepared for the long growing season.
 This is simple, and often involves raking out leaves and dead foliage, pulling up old plants and replacing old mulch.
-Spread some new fertilizer once the ground has fully thawed.
+Be mindful of the pollinators and the best time to remove old leaves.
+According to the Tufts Pollinators Initiative, “Keeping leaves intact will still provide pollinators like butterflies with shelter and overwintering sites.
+Keep the leaves where they are until the weather warms and any pollinators using the leaves have emerged to start foraging.”
+Spread some new natural fertilizers once the ground has fully thawed.

 3. Reseed Damaged Areas

 Grass in New England typically tends to start growing in mid April—meaning early spring is the best time to start treating damaged areas of your lawn.
 If an area of your lawn is in fact damaged, remove it and start anew.
 Apply a generous layer of natural fertilizer to the barren patch of land and apply your grass seed.